prrao87/prrao87.github.io/content/posts/vector-db-3/index.md

 Assuming that it's amply clear to you [what a vector database *is*](../vector-db-2/#putting-it-all-together), it's worth taking a step back to wonder, how does it all scale so wonderfully to be able to search millions, billions, or even trillions of vectors[^2]?
 The primary aim of a vector database is to provide a fast and efficient means to store and *semantically* query data, in a way that the `Vector` data type is a first-class citizen.
 The similarity between two vectors is gauged by distance metrics like cosine distance or the dot product.
 When working with vector databases, it's important to distinguish between the *search algorithm*, and the underlying *index* on which the Approximate Nearest Neighbour (ANN) search algorithm operates.

 As in most situations, choosing a vector index involves a tradeoff between accuracy (precision/recall) and speed/throughput.
-Having scoured the literature, I find that vector indexing methods can be organized in two levels: by their data structures, and by their level of compression.
-These classifications are by no means exhaustive, and many sources online disagree on the "right" way to organize the various indexes, so, this is my best attempt at making sense of it all. 😅
+Having scoured the literature, I find that vector indexing methods can be organized within two levels: by their data structures, and by their level of compression.
+These classifications are by no means exhaustive, and many sources disagree on the right way to organize the various indexes, so, this is my best attempt at making sense of it all.
+Here goes! 😅

 ## Level 1: Data structures